massher/massh/README.txt

 zombiebite $ massh -r all -p httpd.conf web2.a.tt : Succeeded
 web1.a.tt : Succeeded
 Pushing and Running Scripts

 The first versions of Massh were actually created to push and run scripts to remote machines.
 This remains a very nice feature and is particularly useful when a single, over piped, run-on command just will not do.
 This option ( -s ) can be used with and without full output.
+The ( -s ) option will push a script (prefixed with 'script.'), run the script and then removes the script from the remote host.
+Be sure to set the script's mode so that it can be executed.
 Here's an simple script that writes a date and time string to a file as well as echo's it to standard output:

 #!/bin/bash